Lumii-MC/Lumenium-Licensing-and-Documentation/documentation/item utilities/CustomItemNameColor.md

     }
 ```

-this Override sets the item's name color to the returned value (FF004F, Folly)
+This Override sets the item's name color to the returned value (FF004F, Folly)

 ```
 @Override